 Things to do here include spending some time on the sandy beach of La Concha or maybe hiking up Monte Orgull, the fortress-topped mountain overlooking the city's harborside old town area.
 It's also fun to spend time in that cobblestoned old town, called Parte Vieja.
 The neighborhood is filled with really nice, locally owned shops and lots of places to sit and enjoy pintxos (the Basque version of tapas).

 Valencia is a port city with a long connection to the sea and to Spain's trade with the world, especially with Europe, the Middle East, and Africa.
 It's on the Mediterranean Sea, on the country's southeastern coast.
 As a coastal city, there are some nice beaches to enjoy.
 Another outdoor place to see is Albufera Park, a beachside wetlands reserve with a lot of hiking trails (and some good beaches).

 The city has many museums.
 A highlight is the Museum of Fine Arts (Museu de Belle Arts de Valencia), with its excellent collection of Spanish masters by artists like El Greco and Goya.
-There's also a large, Gothic-style cathedral in the medieval center of the old city along with remnants of the old city walls, a fortress, and a prison.
+There's also a large, Gothic-style cathedral in the medieval center of the old city along with remnants of the old city walls.

 When you get hungry, head to the city's Mercado Central, a vast Art Nouveau-style market hall (built in 1914) filled with food vendors and cafés (along with souvenir shops and other tourist-type businesses).
 Although it's a popular tourist attraction, you'll be surrounded by locals, too, as it's where they go to eat and hang out.